 How could this be so confusing?
 This was like my 30th time running payroll, and I still found myself getting lost in their software.

 Keep in mind, I was about 29 years old, and one of the services my company provided was developing software.
 So, I’ve always been pretty tech savvy, and using payroll software should have been a walk in the park.

 After leaning back in my chair, and staring at on empty space on the wall for a bit, I suddenly realized the problem.
-As great as this software was, it had way actually too great.
+As great as this software was, it was actually too great.
 It had too many buttons, too many gages, too many options, and overall, too much functionality.

 Paradox of Choice